MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 ### Query parameters

 EnableMultiGeoSearch - This is a Boolean value that specifies whether the query shall be fanned out to the indexes of other geo locations of the multi-geo tenant.
 Set it to **true** to fan out the query; **false** to not fan out the query.
-The default value is **false**.
-If you don't include this parameter, the query is not fanned out to other geo locations.
+If you don't include this parameter, the default value is **false**, except when making a REST API call against a site which uses the Enterprise Search Center template, in this case the default value is **true**.
 If you use the parameter in an environment that isn't multi-geo, the parameter is ignored.

-> [!NOTE]
-> EnableMultiGeoSearch parameter will default to **true** when the REST API is called against a site using the Enterprise Search Center template, unless you include this parameter and set it to false.

 ClientType - This is a string.
 Enter a unique client name for each search application.
 If you don't include this parameter, the query is not fanned out to other geo locations.